Skip to main content

 • Focus on the events that truly require your attention

-• Set appropriate thresholds that filter out minor fluctuations
+• Set sensitivity and threat levels that filter out minor movement

 • Disable alert types that you consistently ignore